 If you want an exact percentage, you can punch numbers into a Standard Deviation Calculator.
 In this example, less than one percent (0.25%) of Controls have a larger left lateral ventricle than mine.
 (Using the same math, the left lateral ventricle is 3.74 SD larger than those with CIRS.)
 When you do this same math for the left and right sides in comparison to Controls and those with CIRS, it turns out my lateral ventricles are huge in comparison to both groups on both sides.

-Note: It has come to my attention that some CIRS doctors consider the spreadsheet to be dated.
+Furthermore, some CIRS doctors consider the spreadsheet to be dated.
 Apparently, they’re finding that the newer NeuroQuant Triage Report is more telling.
-Also, there seems to be a fair amount of professional interpretation required of any NQ results.

 For a time, I was contemplating writing code for an online NQ scoring system.
 However, it turns out the standard deviation calculations are simple enough and the NQ spreadsheet that is based upon Dr. Shoemaker’s work appears to be solid.
 As such, I’m going to let the above stand for my contribution relative to discussion on NeuroQuant.
 Note: Dr. Shoemaker did object to the spreadsheet but my interpretation of his statements was that the results really need to be interpreted by a CIRS certified doctor.
 I could not find fault in the actual output of the spreadsheet.